openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/fragments.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``core/yocto/sbom-cve-check`` :term:`configuration fragment` can be used to set up the build to use the :ref:`ref-classes-sbom-cve-check` class .
+The ``core/yocto/sbom-cve-check`` :term:`configuration fragment` can be used to set up the build to use the :ref:`ref-classes-sbom-cve-check` class.

 This configuration fragment does multiple things:

--  Add the :ref:`ref-classes-create-spdx` class to the list of globally inherited classes, as it depends on it.
+-  Adds the :ref:`ref-classes-create-spdx` class to the list of globally inherited classes, as it depends on it.

 -  Sets the source revision (:term:`SRCREV`) of the input CVE databases to :term:`AUTOREV`, so these databases are automatically fetched and updated when starting a build.

--  Include the VEX statements to the input SPDX document using the :term:`SPDX_INCLUDE_VEX` variable.
+-  Includes the VEX statements to the input SPDX document using the :term:`SPDX_INCLUDE_VEX` variable.

 Yocto Project Autobuilder Fragments